Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 ## Conclusion

 Congratulations on completing this sample!
-You have learned how to use Azure ML managed feature store and Microsoft Fabric to build a feature engineering system.
-You have also learned how to track and monitor the data lineage of the features and the model training process using Microsoft Purview.
+By now, you would have learned how to use Azure ML managed feature store and Microsoft Fabric to build a feature engineering system.
+You would have also learned how to track and monitor the data lineage of the features and the model training process using Microsoft Purview.

+Feel free to check out the product documentation links in the references section below to learn more about the features and services used in this sample.

 ## References